NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Resist Ruin.md

 Your duskwalker heritage allows you to extend protection against void energy.
-You gain resistance 5 to void, and once per day, you can cast [[False Vitality|False Vitality]] as a 5th-rank divine innate spell.
+You gain resistance 5 to void, and once per day, you can cast [[Spells/False Vitality|False Vitality]] as a 5th-rank divine innate spell.

 *Source: Pathfinder Player Core 2*
 *ORC*